For those interested in freeway history, look up Randolph Collier (northern California native) who is often dubbed ‘the father of the freeways‘.

 Traffic on this monster of a road can be bad regardless of the time of day or night.
 After driving the 405 and leaving Los Angeles it is always a major shock and an adrenaline “come down” to be on “small” 2 or 3 lane freeways.

 On the southern part of the 405 just before it crosses over the 55 freeway you can jump on the 73 which is a nice time saver if you are driving down to southern Orange County or to San Diego.
 After a few miles the 73 becomes a toll road and is toll almost until you reach the 5 Freeway.
-The 73 opened for traffic only in the last few years and it is a nice clean freeway.
+The 73 more recently opened and is a nice clean modern freeway.
 Driving south bound on the 405, you would also take the 73 to the 55 if you want to visit Newport Beach.

 Note that if you are driving north on the 405 from Orange County, the carpool lane ends between the 105 and the 10 freeway junctions.
 Recent construction has extended the carpool lane in both directions for a few miles & has slightly helped traffic flow.
 Plans are also in the works to ensure that the last remaining non carpool section of the 405 is built with carpool lanes so that this entire freeway will have carpool lanes on both sides.